 Associate Professor of Biomedical Engineering

-Research Environment: The Duvall lab will be moving in spring 2017 to the new Engineering and Science Building (ESB) where we will be co-localized with other BME faculty working in biomaterials, drug delivery, regenerative medicine, molecular and cellular sensing, immunoengineering, and mechanobiology.
+Research Environment: The Duvall lab moved in summer 2017 to the new Engineering and Science Building (ESB) where we are co-localized with other BME faculty working in biomaterials, drug delivery, regenerative medicine, molecular and cellular sensing, immunoengineering, and mechanobiology.
 This collaborative research environment will contain all of the multidisciplinary expertise and equipment necessary to carry out cutting edge research across the full spectrum of synthesis, characterization, and biological testing of bio- and nano-materials.

 ATL research website with more in-depth project descriptions: https://my.vanderbilt.edu/duvall/